First-Time Felony Charge: What Actually Happens

 We research.
 You ask.
 Your attorney answers.

 This article is for informational purposes only and does not constitute legal advice.
-Consult with a licensed attorney in your jurisdiction.
+Seek a licensed attorney in your jurisdiction.

 Defense Accountability Checklist